When it comes to Thailand income tax for foreigners, there’s a lot of misinformation floating around on the internet.

 If you get a tax return, you can ask the Revenue Department to send a check to your address or you can donate it to a political party.

-Please note that when you request a tax refund, it’s likely that the Revenue Department will ask for more documents, including evidence of income, tax allowances, and tax deductions.
+Important: Please note that when you request a tax return, it’s likely that the Revenue Department will ask for more documents, including evidence of income, tax allowances, and tax deductions.
 If they do, you can upload requested documents through the system – and you should be good to go.

 Mid-Year Tax Return